Demul1/Demul1/README.md

 ## About Me

 I am a developer, who has a lot of experience in the cryptocurrency area as well as in game development.
-Some of my other hobbies include Tennis, although I can't currently play it due to being crippled.
+Some of my other hobbies include Tennis, watching movies, and reading.
 Some of the langauges I know include Solidity, Javascript, Python, C#, and HTML/CSS (if you count those).
 I have experience using Unity and Unreal Engine for game development.

 ## Contact Info
 #### Email: